 The Adaptive Signal System shall function with these minimum operation requirements:

-The Adaptive Signal system shall be capable of real-time corridor optimization, including dynamic adjustment of cycle length or timing pattern selection and coordination offsets without any transition period.
+The Adaptive Signal system shall be capable of real-time corridor optimization, including dynamic adjustment of cycle length or timing pattern selection and coordination offsets with minimal transition period, the lesser of four cycles or five minutes

 The Adaptive Signal System shall handle real time incidents and traffic shifts by modifying the splits and offsets of the traffic pattern to adapt to increases and decreases in traffic flows on the facility it is managing.
 The Adaptive Signal System shall detect additional traffic and provide additional green time and adjust offsets as needed.